Jbleezy/BO2-Reimagined/README.md

 * Quest (Richtofen): lamp posts step no longer requires all lamp posts to be powered off at the same time
 * Survival & Grief: power doors are buyable doors
 * Grief: added Ballistic Knife, Ray Gun, and Ray Gun Mark 2 to the Mystery Box
+* Added missing fog fx to all game modes
 * Added collision to area at Cornfield that was considered out of the map
 * Fixed bus wheels moving around while the bus wasn't moving
 * Fixed T.E.D.D. moving around while the bus was moving